ryans11d2/CG-Project-1/README.md

 This has been improved from assignment 1.
 It now uses a completely different shader in the place of a simple rim lighting shader.
 This was improved so the switches could have a thematically appropriate look instead of being yellow boxes with a red glow.

+Where the normals are not 0, a red emission is applied

 Screen: